 Chlordiazepoxide and alcohol withdrawal syndrome can be treated with medication.
 It must be administered by a professional and, if possible, in an inpatient detox and rehabilitation facility.
 Alcohol and chlordiazepoxide addiction should not be treated at home, as withdrawal symptoms can be severe.
 An outpatient detox center can also help treat the addiction, but it offers limited support as the patient is not monitored 24 hours a day.
 The best inpatient detox and rehab offer specialized and individual programs, as not all people addicted to chlordiazepoxide and alcohol show the same withdrawal symptoms.

 Some people are hesitant to go into treatment for fear of withdrawal symptoms.
 It is best to consult a specialist before seeking treatment so you can discuss the treatment process and your options for recovery.
-If you are addicted to chlordiazepoxide and alcohol, call 1-800-928-9139 to talk to a specialist and find out how you can help yourself or your loved one recover from addiction.
+If you are addicted to chlordiazepoxide and alcohol, call 1-888-287-0471 Who Answers? to talk to a specialist and find out how you can help yourself or your loved one recover from addiction.

 - Chlordiazepoxide has long-acting active metabolites that can still affect your body two days after ingestion.
 This same characteristic is the reason why it is ideal for treating alcohol withdrawal syndrome.
 Elderly people should be more careful when taking chlordiazepodixe because they are more at risks for drug accumulation, which may lead to tolerance and drug abuse.